Immigration Law Center, L.L.C.

 By BOYD F. CAMPBELL

-A U.S. citizen may file a petition on behalf of his or her spouse, and, if the spouse meets the eligibility requirements for the immigrant visa ("green card"), the visa is made available to the spouse "immediately," based upon this close family relationship.
+A U.S. citizen may file an alien relative petition on behalf of his or her foreign-born spouse, and, if the spouse meets the eligibility requirements for the immigrant visa ("green card"), the visa is made available to the spouse "immediately," based upon this close family relationship.

-To get approval for the petition, both the U.S. citizen and the spouse should be of marriageable age, be free to marry, and provide proof that a valid marriage exists (the marriage certificate, for example).
+To get approval for the alien relative petition, both the U.S. citizen and the spouse should be of marriageable age, be free to marry (never married, or have proof of divorce or of a deceased spouse), and provide proof that a valid marriage exists (the marriage certificate, for example) to U.S. Citizenship and Immigration Services (USCIS, formerly the INS), or to a U.S. consular post in a country outside the United States that accepts alien relative petitions.

 Marriage fraud factors

-* Rapid sequence of events (marriage, divorce, claimed death prior to filing petition ? adverse action by INS).
+* Rapid sequence of events (marriage, divorce, claimed death prior to filing petition, adverse action by USCIS).

 * Age difference -- 10 years or more.